ASX-listed · AUD-settled · FIF-eligible (above NZ$50K) · AUD-hedged

 IHVV.AX is the ASX ticker for iShares S&P 500 (AUD Hedged) ETF, issued by BlackRock (cross-listed from the US).
 AUD-currency-hedged version of IVV.
 Removes USD/AUD currency variance; tracks the S&P 500 in AUD terms.
 TER is 0.10% per year, with a trailing 12-month distribution yield of approximately 1.4%.
 Distributions paid quarterly in AUD.

-Where can I buy IHVV.AX from New Zealand?
+Where to buy IHVV from New Zealand

 NZ tax